skoppula/statium/README.md

 + Arguments wrapped in parenthesis () are required; arguments wrapped in square brackets [] are optional.
 + `python wrapper.py -h` or `python wrapper.py --help` brings up an in-console summary of program arguments. <br>
 + Make sure that all sequences you query are in the right frame as the residue positions specified in the *.res file!
 You can insert X's in the beginning of a sequence to shift it to the correct frame. <br>
++ The PDB libraries are named `culled_90` because they are a curated set of PDBs with at maximum ninety-percent sequence similarity.

 <br>
 <b>Thanks for using STATIUM!
 Feel free to contact skoppula@mit.edu with issues.</b>